xliberty2008x/gitlab-gemini-cli/.docs/ai-testing-duplicate-protection.md

 ---

+## 1a.
+Scenario: Description Edit Does **Not** Trigger a Run

+**Goal:** Ensure metadata-only MR changes (description, labels) no longer start the review job.

+1. After Scenario 1, ask the user to edit the MR description (or toggle a label) without pushing new commits.
+2. Observe GitLab Pipelines:
+   - Preferred outcome: no new pipeline appears because the workflow rules filtered it out.
+   - Acceptable fallback: pipeline exists but the `gemini_cli_code_review` job shows status **skipped** with reason “rules did not match.”
+3. Collect evidence (pipeline list screenshot or job status snippet) proving the agent did not run.
+4. If the job runs anyway, stop testing, capture the full job log, and raise a regression bug.

+---

 ## 2. Scenario: Respect Ignore Marker

 **Goal:** Verify that ignore tokens prevent Gemini from re-raising a known false positive.